DOAJ/doaj/cms/pages/apply/transparency.md

 ### BUSINESS PRACTICES

 #### 13. Author fees

 - If author fees are charged (such as article processing charges, page charges, editorial processing charges, language editing fees, colour charges, submission fees, membership fees, or other supplementary charges), then the fees should be clearly stated on the website.
 - If there are no such fees, this should be clearly stated.
-  -Author fee information should be easy to find and presented as early in the submission process as possible.
+- Author fee information should be easy to find and presented as early in the submission process as possible.
 - If the journal is likely to implement author charges in the future, this should be stated.
 - If waivers are available for author fees, this information should be stated clearly.
 - Waiver information should include:
-  -- Who is eligible for a waiver.
+  - Who is eligible for a waiver.
-  -- Which author(s) of the group must be eligible for the waiver to apply.
+  - Which author(s) of the group must be eligible for the waiver to apply.
-  -- When and how to apply for a waiver.
+  - When and how to apply for a waiver.
 - Author fees or waiver status should not influence editorial decision making, and this should be clearly stated.

 #### 14. Other revenue
 Business models or revenue sources should be clearly stated on the journal's website.